Maurice189/VisualSorting/readme.md

 <b>Second way</b><br />
-First download the .zip file from the repository page or with the direct download link `https://github.com/Maurice189/VisualSorting/archive/master.zip`.
+First download the .zip file from the repository page or with the direct download link
+<a href ="https://github.com/Maurice189/VisualSorting/archive/master.zip">`https://github.com/Maurice189/VisualSorting/archive/master.zip`</a>.
 Afterwards unzip the the downloaded file.
 <br /><br /><b>For Linux:</b><br />

   1. open the shell